codex-team/codex/docs/development.md

   ...
 ```

-Create a directory for uploaded files e.g. editor's images and users profile pictures.
+Create a directory for uploaded files e.g. editor's images and users' profile pictures.

 ```shell
 mkdir upload
 chmod 777 upload
 ```

-Then you need to go to `application` directory.
-Create two these directories and set up full access permissions for every user.
+Then you need to go to the `application` directory.
+Create two these directories and set full access permissions for every user.

 ```shell
 cd application